artefactual-sdps/enduro/docs/user-manual.md

   in the Archivematica documentation for more information.
 * **Store AIP**: stores the AIP in the configured storage location.

+### Troubleshooting

+If there is an error in any preservation action, the outcome will be listed as "Error" or (another status?
+TBC).
+Currently, the easiest way to analyze an error as a front-end user is to look at the list of jobs in Temporal, Enduro's workflow engine, and read the job output.

 ## Download AIP

 1. If your AIP has been successfully processed, the workflow status for the